Event Notifications in Cache: An Overview

 Cache Level Events might degrade your application performance when notifications are registered for all operations on the entire cache data set.

-By default, Cache Level Events are disabled (except for cache cleared operation) for any cache configuration and must be enabled for events to be published using NCache Web Manager.
+By default, Cache Level Events are disabled (except for cache cleared operation) for any cache configuration and must be enabled for events to be published using the NCache Manager.

 Item Level Events